 Two and a half milligrams of THC is going to be more than plenty for some folks, while 100 mgs is not going to be enough for others.
 Cannabis dosing, especially with edibles, is highly individualized.

-But even if there were such a thing as an across the board ideal cannabis edibles dose, which there isn’t but if there was, the questions above still lack two crucial pieces of information needed to accurately give advice:
+But even if there were such a thing as an across the board ideal cannabis edibles dose, which there isn’t but if there was, questions "How much marijuana for a stick of butter?" still lack two crucial pieces of information needed to accurately give advice:

-- What is the strength of the cannabis?
+- What is the strength of the cannabis being used?

 All marijuana is not created equal.
 While the United States government says the national average is 10% THC, low-end schwag can be as low as 3%, while some top shelf strains tested at 40%.
 Most will be somewhere between those extremes.